Updated:

 The healthcare sector is among the selected industries that rely on the implementation of effective evaluation processes to improve job performance due to its service-oriented nature.
 According to Reddy et al. (2021), the sensitive nature of the industry and the sheer volume of research involved in approving the use of new treatment techniques have made evaluation an important step in finding the right professionals to work on critical projects.
 This specificity is desirable because healthcare facilities have the freedom to tweak their employee health programs for maximum efficiency (p.
 332).
 Thus, sound evaluation programs are not only there for employees to review their performance but also for organizations to enhance their effectiveness (Bronkhorst, 2017, p.
 156).
 This statement stems from research studies, which have demonstrated that engaged employees are productive, effective, efficient, and healthy (Lang et al., 2020, p.
 319).
 Therefore, having a good work environment for employees to work in is important not only in maximizing individual employee productivity but also in supporting the overall success of an organization.

 Different organizations implement their evaluation system based on their unique needs and requirements.
 For many organizations, the process is informed by the importance of improving employee productivity and protecting their safety at the same time (Reddy et al., 2021, p.
 332).
 Following this goal, the vision and mission of an organization are expected to instill direction in the management of organizational affairs (Bronkhorst, 2017, p.
 156).
 This statement means that all aspects of an organization’s activities should be designed to fulfill specific goals.
-The hospital also follows the guidelines proposed by the joint commission for HR compliance as stipulated in Appendix 1.
+The hospital also follows the guidelines proposed by the Joint Commission for HR compliance as stipulated in Figure 1.
 MSK’s evaluation process aligns with its vision and mission.
 To understand this alignment of purpose, reviewing the organization’s background first is important.

 MSK is a healthcare institution located in Manhattan, New York.
 The organization specializes in the provision of cancer research and treatment services.
 Founded in 1884, the organization has existed for more than 135 years and specializes in the areas of cancer research and management (Memorial Sloan Kettering Cancer Center [MSKCC], 2022a, p.
 1).
 Today, MSK is among the oldest and largest private healthcare facilities in the U.S., specializing in cancer research and treatment.
 The healthcare institution has more than 12,000 employees who care for 22,300 patients annually, thereby shouldering most of the healthcare burden of cancer patients in New York and arguably in the country (MSKCC, 2022b, p.
 1).
 MSK’s leadership in the field of cancer research has helped it to maintain its position as a leader in this area of healthcare research.

 The organization’s leadership position is demonstrable through its specialization in treating multiple types of cancer.
 It is estimated that the hospital treats about 400 subtypes of cancer every year and provides treatment support, including genetic counseling, pain management, rehabilitation services, and assisted living facilities, to different groups of patients (MSKCC, 2022a, p.
 1).
 Given the multifaceted nature of cancer research and treatment, the hospital’s mission is “To lead in the prevention, diagnosis, treatment, and cure of cancer through programs of excellence in research, education, outreach, and cost-effective patient care” (MSKCC, 2022b, p.
 1).
-The managers of MSK believe in this mission and have argued that failing to create an environment where employee health and wellbeing are maximized only fosters the need for a larger workforce, but with little or no benefit to patients.
+The managers of MSK believe in this mission and have argued that failing to create an environment where employee health and wellbeing are maximized only fosters the need for a larger workforce but with little or no benefit to patients.

 MSK’s individualized evaluation system lives up to the spirit of the aforementioned mission statement.
-This relationship is supported by the fact different members of staff are involved in the evaluation process through self and two levels of management reviews, as highlighted in Appendix 2.
+This relationship is supported by the fact different members of staff are involved in the evaluation process through self and two levels of management reviews, as highlighted in Figure 2.
 To meet its performance appraisal objectives, the common basis for evaluating productivity is at the individual or employee level.
 Thus, evaluation is conducted at this level of analysis with an emphasis on how each team member contributes toward the fulfillment of the organization’s goals.
-At the same time, the current evaluation system is designed to counter check the performance of one appraisal system with another, as is the case with management evaluation, which occurs at two levels – first and second-level evaluations.
+At the same time, the current evaluation system is designed to counter-check the performance of one appraisal system with another, as is the case with management evaluation, which occurs at two levels – first and second-level evaluations.
 The main purpose of pursuing this multilevel evaluation strategy is to ensure fairness.

 Broadly, effective evaluation plans are often simple to understand for both employers and employees.
-At MSK, the evaluation system is focused, planned, and designed to complement the overall vision and mission of the organization, as seen from the multiple stages of evaluation described in Appendix 2.
+At MSK, the evaluation system is focused, planned, and designed to complement the overall vision and mission of the organization, as seen from the multiple stages of evaluation described in Figure 2.
 It is also practical in the sense that it involves the integration of various technological tools to foster accountability and transparency in the management of employee affairs.
-Indeed, as seen in Appendix 2, the company’s evaluation process uses an IT system approach where sign-off is done digitally and evaluations are moved from one stage to another electronically.
+Indeed, as seen in Figure 2, the company’s evaluation process uses an IT system approach where sign-off is done digitally and evaluations are moved from one stage to another electronically.
 The criteria used for evaluation is disclosed in the employment contract to allow prospective employees to evaluate terms before deciding to work with the organization.
 This way, employees adjust their expectations of the evaluation process and have adequate time to prepare for such exercises.

-As observed in Appendix 1 the Joint Commission Guidelines on Performance Appraisal stipulates employee requirements for evaluation.
+As observed in Figure 1 the Joint Commission Guidelines on Performance Appraisal stipulates employee requirements for evaluation.
 Similarly, it stipulates actions that are deemed compliant and non-compliant.
 In this regard, employees are aware of the main aspects of their performance that add to their final score in an evaluation.
 This detailed mode of assessment allows for synchrony, or alignment of purpose, between departmental goals and the organization’s overall mission.
 This is why the process of evaluation at MSK always starts with making employees understand what will be measured and why patient safety and punctuality are prioritized above all other considerations.
 In this system, managers have influence in dictating the policy position that the evaluation follows.

 Formulating the right policies to support evaluations may help streamline performance at MSK with the overall vision and mission of the organization addressed.
-To this end, there is a convergence of individual and organizational interests in the evaluation as seen in the Joint Commission Guidelines highlighted in Appendix 1.
+To this end, there is a convergence of individual and organizational interests in the evaluation as seen in the Joint Commission Guidelines highlighted in Figure 1.
 Ideally, evaluation programs should prove that the process of pursuing individual goals should not undermine, or slow down, the process of realizing organizational goals (Reddy et al., 2021, p.
 332).
 Recognizing the need for striking a balance in this situation helps employees to understand the original intentions of evaluation and possible ways that could be followed to meet known goals.
 This conviction ensures that all employee health departmental activities are looped back to the overall mission and vision of the organization.

-The compliance criteria highlighted in Appendix 1 contributes to the fulfillment of MSK’s vision and mission by stipulating acceptable and unacceptable conduct.
+The compliance criteria highlighted in Figure 1 contribute to the fulfillment of MSK’s vision and mission by stipulating acceptable and unacceptable conduct.
 Relative to this statement, Dobler et al. (2022) argue that an organization’s performance metrics system should share a close relationship with its priority objectives (p.
 113).
 MSK has adopted this principle in practice because its evaluation metrics are tied to the accomplishment of its overall vision and mission.
 For example, the priority of the employee health department is to minimize the effects of noncompliance with organizational guidelines on employee performance.
-To achieve this objective, MSK’s assessment metrics measure completion of the appraisal system and completion of job responsibilities (see Appendix 1).
+To achieve this objective, MSK’s assessment metrics measure completion of the appraisal system and completion of job responsibilities (see Figure 1).
 These metrics of evaluation have been integrated into the department’s evaluation culture to provide a robust framework of analyzing job performance.

 The data analysis method used in MSK’s evaluation system aligns with its vision and mission.
 Currently, employees undergo training only during their orientation phase and that is relevant to their area of specialty.
 These training programs are designed to align employee roles with the overall objective of the organization.
 Those who have completed evaluations may also undergo additional training if they are due to promotion or transfer to a new department.
 The presence of such training programs in the evaluation process strengthens its overall framework by smoothening employee transitions from one stage of work to another.
 Additionally, it facilitates the transition of employees from one department to another.